evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-08/readme.md

 ## Task #1 -

-Ceeate `internal-ingress.yaml` with the following content
+Cerate `internal-ingress.yaml` with the following content

 ```yaml
 controller: